facebook/prophet/docs/_docs/seasonality,_holiday_effects,_and_regressors.md

 To extract the beta coefficients of the extra regressors, use the utility function `regressor_coefficients` (`from prophet.utilities import regressor_coefficients` in Python, `prophet::regressor_coefficients` in R) on the fitted model.
 The estimated beta coefficient for each regressor roughly represents the increase in prediction value for a unit increase in the regressor value (note that the coefficients returned are always on the scale of the original data).
-If `mcmc_samples` is specified, a credible interval for each coefficient is also returned, which can help identify whether each regressor is "statistically significant".
+If `mcmc_samples` is specified, a credible interval for each coefficient is also returned, which can help identify whether the regressor is meaningful to the model (a credible interval that includes the 0 value suggests the regressor is not meaningful).